DataDog/hiring-engineers/answers.md

 ### Profiler:

-Enabling Continuous profiler would help break down the a CPU, memory and IO bottlenecks by method name, class and line number to identify and address end-user latency and infrastructure costs.
+Enabling Continuous profiler would help break down the CPU, memory and IO bottlenecks by method name, class and line number to identify and address end-user latency and infrastructure costs.

 Enabling profiler can be done by running the following command for our given application